 Lenses for Abstract Photography

 Anything goes!
-Just like in other genres of photography, different lenses will allow for different perspectives on things.
+Just like in other genres of photography, different lenses will allow for different perspectives and looks.

-A macro lens will allow you to shoot close and fill your frame – without cropping!
+A macro lens will allow you to shoot really close and fill your frame – without cropping!

 Photograph a scene with a telephoto lens to shoot from far away and still fill the frame.